 - 4 bedrooms; 2 bathrooms

-Scott and Marly Davis and their six children had been living in a cramped, two-bedroom apartment for about 15 years.
+The parents and their six children had been living in a cramped, two-bedroom apartment for about 15 years.
 The two girls and four boys, ranging in age from six to 18, had all been sharing the same bedroom.
-Scott works with at-risk youth for a nonprofit organization while Marly stays home to raise and homeschool the children.
+The father works with at-risk youth for a nonprofit organization while the mother stays home to raise and homeschool the children.